07 Mar Translation Services: General Tips for International Expansion(Last Updated On: January 2, 2019)

 Before you translate your website or prepare to launch your product in a new country you should check some statistics to see the demand of your product.

 Keyword Statistics – First step would be to create a short list of potential keywords and test them with Google’s Keyword Tool.
-In addition to providing statistics, the tool will generate new keyword ideas for you.
+In addition to providing statistics, the tool will generate new keyword ideas to help in your international expansion quest.

 b) Sell to multiple countries